tomegenius/glados_flutter/README.md

 Fork of https://github.com/MarcelGarus/glados with added support for testing Flutter widgets.

-1. Add dependencies with $ flutter pub get (needs flutter_test from sdk)
-2. Go in the example directory and run $ flutter test

 This package specifically adds the ability to call Glados<T>().testWidgets().

 For example: